bripkens/Open-Pattern-Repository/README.md

 Django commands
 ------------------
 Use the *watchsass* command to convert the file *common.scss* to *common.css*.
-This command won't exist immediately but instead will watch for changes and convert on ever change.
+This command won't exit immediately but instead will watch for changes and convert on every change.

 Used icons (sets)
 ------------------